 The first half of this course aims to give students additional understanding of security engineering as a systems discipline, from security policies (modelling what ought to be protected) to mechanisms (how to implement the protection goals).
 It also covers the interaction of security with psychology and usability; anonymity; security economics, and aspects of physical security.
-The second half covers public-key cryptography and related applications.
+The second half gives and introduction to public-key cryptography, including some mathematical prerequisites and applications.